-Expert review of 46 species models was provided by regional botanists, and comments and notes on revisions are included below in the Individual species results.
-Details and results of the review process in Appendix C.
+Expert review of species distribution models was solicited from regional botanists, and comments and notes on revisions are included below in the "Individual species results" section below.
+Details and results of the review process are found in Appendix C.

 All models were produced with a statewide extent; if the modeled range extended far outside the known species range, a decision was made on where to clip the model.
 Typically, models were clipped to exclude areas further than one county away from the known range or further than 30-40 miles from an occurrence record.
 This wide buffer accounted for uncertainties in cases where a species had few element occurrence records, limited survey attention, or a wide range of ecological conditions.